lerenn/blog/content/posts/homelab-pvc-migration-backup/index.md

 ---

-*This is the seventh post in our "Building a Kubernetes Homelab" series.
+*This is the seventh post in our "K8s Homelab" series.
 With storage optimized and backup strategies implemented, we're ready to continue building out the homelab infrastructure.
 In future posts, we'll cover additional storage optimizations, monitoring, and automation strategies.*